algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 #### Movement

-Pac-Man moves through the maze at the rate of one cell per frame.
+Pac-Man moves through the maze at the rate of one pixel per frame.
 Each frame is rendered at, at least 24 frames per second, ensuring smooth movement for human eyes.
 However, we keep in mind that 60 frames per second is the targeted framerate.

 #### Interactions

 - **Eating Dots:**
-  - Small dots (pellets) are strategically nearly completely placed throughout the maze.
+  - Small dots (pellets) are strategically almost completely placed throughout the maze.
 When Pac-Man comes into contact with a dot, it is immediately consumed, and the player's score increases by 10 points.
 - **Power Pellets:**
-  - There are four power pellets located at the corners of the maze.
-When Pac-Man consumes a power pellet, it gains the ability to eat ghosts for a limited duration of 10 seconds.
+  - There are four power pellets located in the corners of the maze.
+When Pac-Man consumes a power pellet, it gains the ability to eat ghosts for a limited amount of time.
 - **Ghosts:**
   - Blinky, Pinky, Inky, and Clyde are the four ghosts that roam the maze.
 Each ghost has a unique movement pattern:
     - Blinky: Directly targets Pac-Man.